getkyo/kyo/README.md

   Options.run(v)
 ```

 All APIs that trigger effect handling have this restriction, which includes not only methods that handle effects directly but also methods that use effect handling internally.
-For example, `Fibers.fork` handles effects internally and doesn't allow nested effects.
+For example, `Fibers.init` handles effects internally and doesn't allow nested effects.

 ```scala
 // An example nested computation